 Retirement Savings Options

-Whitman College currently offers two retirement plans to employees, both provided by TIAA.
+Whitman College offers employees two retirement plans, both provided by TIAA

 Whitman College may make a matching contribution for those participants voluntarily participating.
-The current College contribution is 10% for all employees who contribute 2% of their salary.
+The current College contribution is 10%.
 College contributions are based on appointed salary without overtime.